honix/Pyno/README.md

 ![Pyno](screenshots/start.png)

+**So, what you can?**
+- real-time interactive development
+- no predefined nodes - you will code yours
+- use python as you like (any libs and tips)
+- crash-less errors
+- perpetuum mobile

 *Pyno is an experiment.
-Real world scenarios is confusing.*
+Real-world scenarios is confusing.*

 ### How to use